YuyaYokosuka/google_spreadsheet_bulk_fetcher/README.md

 # GoogleSpreadsheetBulkFetcher

-It uses OAuth 2 authentication to retrieve the values of all sheets with a single API access.
+Use OAuth 2 authentication to retrieve the values of all sheets with a single API access.

 Fork from taka0125/google_spreadsheet_fetcher